ibm-cloud-docs/Cloudant/api/design_documents.md

 or `null` if you do not want to save the document.
 The second element is the response body.

-There are two methods for querying update handlers:
+The following two methods query update handlers:

 Method | URL
 -------|------
 `POST` | `https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_update/$UPDATE_HANDLER`
 `PUT`  | `https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_update/$UPDATE_HANDLER/$DOCUMENT_ID`

-In these methods:
+The following variables are included:

 Variable          | Purpose
 ------------------|--------
-`$DESIGN_ID`      | The ID of the document defining the update handler.
+`$DESIGN_ID`      | The ID of the document that defines the update handler.
 `$DOCUMENT_ID`    | The ID of the document that the handler must work with.
 `$UPDATE_HANDLER` | The name of the update handler.